xavier-render/ACC-Assignment/readme.md

 Run the program

-type `make` in the terminal, to compile both `client` and `server` programs type `./server` in termainal and open another terminal and type `./client 127.0.0.1 50150 `
+type `make` in the terminal, to compile both `client` and `server` programs type `./server` in terminal and open another terminal and type `./client 127.0.0.1 50150 `

 After, sucessful connection you can then use these commands